drbean/edit/tsailin/pasteur_perspective.md

 orientation* (KCO) of departments.

-Similarly, we measured knowledge utilization orientation by asking faculty members to indicate the degree to which they agree with the statements.
-There are four items loaded on a single factor having an eigenvalue of 7.084 (α = .97).
-We referred to this factor as o*rganizational* s*upport for knowledge utilization*.
-Also, three items load on a single factor having an eigenvalue of 1.048 (α =.75).
-We referred to this factor as *faculty engagement in knowledge utilization*.
-We computed multiplicative interaction between the above knowledge utilization dimensions as *knowledge utilization orientation* (KUO) at departments.
+Similarly, we measured knowledge utilization orientation by asking faculty members to indicate the degree to which they agree with the corresponding statements.
+There were four items which loaded on a single factor having an eigenvalue of 7.084 (α = .97).
+We refer to this factor as o*rganizational* s*upport for knowledge utilization*.
+Also, three items loaded on a single factor having an eigenvalue of 1.048 (α =.75).
+We refer to this factor as *faculty engagement in knowledge utilization*.
+We computed the multiplicative interaction between the above knowledge utilization dimensions as *knowledge utilization orientation* (KUO) of departments.
 Finally, we computed the perceived *PO* as the multiplicative interaction between KCO and KUO (see Appendix 1).

 3.  **Contextual antecedents**